espressif/esp-iot-solution/components/display/tools/esp_lvgl_adapter/README.md

 **Solutions**:
 - Ensure LVGL FreeType is enabled (`CONFIG_LV_USE_FREETYPE=y`)
 - If using a smaller LVGL v9 draw-thread stack, enable `CONFIG_ESP_LVGL_ADAPTER_FREETYPE_SMALL_RENDER_POOL`.
+- If using `CONFIG_ESP_LVGL_ADAPTER_FREETYPE_MINIMAL_BUILD`, verify the font format is still within the retained TTF/OTF-focused subset.
 - If crashes persist, increase the caller task stack on LVGL v8 or `CONFIG_LV_DRAW_THREAD_STACK_SIZE` on LVGL v9.

 ### Screen Tearing or Flicker